-- (1) A repair notice must direct the owner of the vehicle to take the vehicle to a place identified in the notice for re-testing. - (2) The repair notice must contain the following information: - (a) the make, model and registration number of the vehicle; - (b) the name, address and identity number of the driver of the vehicle; and, if the driver is not the owner, the name and address of the vehicle owner; - (d) the measures required to remedy the situation; and - (d) the time period within which the owner of the vehicle must comply with the repair notice. - (3) A person who fails to comply with the requirements and conditions of the notice in terms of sub section (1) commits an offence. - (4) It shall not be a defence in proceedings under subsection (3) to aver that the driver of the vehicle failed to bring the repair notice to the attention of the owner of that vehicle.
+- (1) A repair notice must direct the owner of the vehicle to take the vehicle to a place identified in the notice for re-testing. - (2) The repair notice must contain the following information:- - (a) the make, model and registration number of the vehicle; - (b) the name, address and identity number of the driver of the vehicle; and, if the driver is not the owner, the name and address of the vehicle owner;

+- (d) the measures required to remedy the situation; and - (d) the time period within which the owner of the vehicle must comply with the repair notice.